• Menu

 No trip to Victoria’s Chinatown is complete without trying some authentic Chinese cuisine.
 Whether you’re in the mood for dim sum, hot pot, or noodles, there are plenty of options to choose from.
 Some popular restaurants include Don Mee Seafood Restaurant, which has been serving traditional Chinese cuisine for over 80 years, and Bao, which is known for its incredible Taiwanese-style steamed buns.

 Personally, a trip to Chinatown means only one thing – incredible BBQ.
-And in Victoria, my go-to spots would have to be Wah Lai Yuen and Loy Sing.
+In Victoria, my go-to spots would have to be Wah Lai Yuen and Loy Sing.
 They’ve both been there forever, so you know they’re doing something right.
-Prefer dumplings?
-Chubby Dumpling offers 8 varieties of these delectable savoury treats.
-Afterwards, to cut the fat, head over to The Bubble Tea Place for some boba-infused deliciousness.

 Related: Victoria’s Best Restaurants: A Culinary Journey